wtnwin111/interview/README.md

     8) What's the difference between a hashtable and a hashmap?
     9) Write a C program which measures the the speed of a context switch on a UNIX/Linux system.
     10) Explain how congestion control works in the TCP protocol.
+    11) Billions of numbers, how to effectively find the median.
+[Google]

 ##C3: List
     1) Merge two sorted lists